 Inspired & Informative CRPS Blogs

-Although I’ll be adding more, these blogs are from truly wonderful friends with CRPS but do not be fooled, though I adore them, their blogs are rich with info quite unmatched in the online world.
-Sign-up or follow and enjoy offerings so heady with both care and content, I may even lose you for good (!).
+Although ever in the process of adding more, these blogs and resources are from truly wonderful friends and fellow advocates living with CRPS (their sites are rich with info quite unmatched online).
+Sign-up or follow and enjoy offerings so heady with both care and content, I may even lose you for good:

 RSD/CRPS Research and Developments, an unbiased research page

-Elle and the Autognome has a wonderful page, especially for the dysautomnia info, which is hard to find: Elle and the Auto Gnome (Living with RSD / CRPS & Dysautonomia)
+Also see Elle and the Autognome’s wonderful page, especially for the dysautomnia info, which is hard to find: Elle and the Auto Gnome (Living with RSD / CRPS & Dysautonomia)